 Q. I am not enrolled in a trusted traveler program, why did I receive TSA Pre✓™ on my last trip?

-A. TSA has begun to identify passengers who may be eligible for expedited screening through a risk-based analysis of passenger data.
+A. TSA is identifying passengers who may be eligible for expedited screening through a risk-based analysis of passenger data provided when booking the reservation on a flight-by-flight basis.
 Using the same Secure Flight data that passengers have provided for years, TSA’s risk-based analysis will allow TSA to maintain its high security standards, create greater efficiency and improve the passenger experience while ensuring as many travelers as possible experience the benefit of expedited screening through the TSA Pre✓™ lanes.

 Q. Am I required to opt-in to receive TSA Pre✓™ benefits under TSA’s new initiative?

-A. No. Passengers will not be required to opt-in or enroll in TSA Pre✓™ to receive the opportunity for expedited screening on a flight-by-flight basis.
+A. No. Passengers will not be required to opt-in or enroll in TSA Pre✓™ to receive the opportunity for expedited screening that may be provided only on a flight-by-flight basis.

 Q. What data will TSA access in order to make this assessment?
 Will Secure Flight access any additional databases beyond the Terrorist Screening Database when making the determination?